rollyourown-xyz/ryo-website-content/rollyourown/projects/single_server_projects/ryo-jitsi/index.md

 The coturn container hosts an [coturn](https://github.com/coturn/coturn/) TURN server, providing NAT traversal for jitsi conference users.
 This component is provided by the [rollyourown.xyz](https://rollyourown.xyz) TURN server module and is a building block for other rollyourown.xyz projects providing p2p communications services.
 Further details can be found [here](/rollyourown/project_modules/ryo-coturn/).

-#### Loadbalancer / TLS proxy container
+#### Ingress proxy container

-The loadbalancer / TLS proxy container terminates HTTP and HTTPS connections and distributes traffic to other containers.
+The ingress proxy container terminates HTTP and HTTPS connections and distributes traffic to other containers.
 This component is provided by the [rollyourown.xyz](https://rollyourown.xyz) Ingress Proxy module and is a key building block for rollyourown.xyz projects.
 Further details can be found [here](/rollyourown/project_modules/ryo-ingress-proxy/).

 #### Jitsi server container